hanzaki-lemonrive/steam-sentiment-analysis/README.md

+# Nicknames_Crawlers
-Crawlers for Steam nicknames based on Steam IDs, and for order re-aligning.
+Script for crawling Steam nicknames based on Steam IDs, and for order re-aligning.